request/request/README.md

 ## TLS/SSL Protocol

 TLS/SSL Protocol options, such as `cert`, `key` and `passphrase`, can be set directly in `options` object, in the `agentOptions` property of the `options` object, or even in `https.globalAgent.options`.
-Keep in mind that, although `agentOptions` allows for a slightly wider range of configurations, the recommendend way is via `options` object directly, as using `agentOptions` or `https.globalAgent.options` would not be applied in the same way in proxied environments (as data travels through a TLS connection instead of an http/https agent).
+Keep in mind that, although `agentOptions` allows for a slightly wider range of configurations, the recommended way is via `options` object directly, as using `agentOptions` or `https.globalAgent.options` would not be applied in the same way in proxied environments (as data travels through a TLS connection instead of an http/https agent).

 ```js
 var fs = require('fs')